 Weight & Portability

 For gym or travel use, weight matters.
 An insulated steel bottle will always be heavier than plastic, but the trade-off is durability and performance.
-If you're packing light, a glass or plastic option is worth considering.
+If you're packing light, a plastic option is worth considering.
 KeepCup designs across all materials are calibrated for real-world carrying — not just shelf appeal.

 Leak-Proof Design